Abu al-Walid: Allegations of terrorism

 Russian authorities often accused Khattab, al-Walid and other Arabs fighting in Chechnya, of involvement in terrorism.
 According to the FSB, Al-Walid was responsible for several terrorist attacks, including the 1999 apartment bombings, the 2002 Kaspiysk bombing, and planned but never executed bacteriological attacks on Russia.
 He and Shamil Basayev were also accused of organizing the suicide-bombing of the Chechen Republic's Government headquarters in Grozny on 27 December 2002.

 Only Basayev claimed responsibility for the latter attack, but Russian officials asserted that the "Arab methods" suggested that it was done by "Arab militants trained in Afghanistan".
 Al-Walid has been accused of being an agent of al-Qaeda, the Muslim Brotherhood, and Saudi Intelligence.
 He never responded to such allegations, and never claimed responsibility for any of these terrorist attacks.
 He never admitted to being a member of al-Qaeda, the Muslim Brotherhood, or Saudi Intelligence.

 Al-Walid did comment on other acts of terrorism.
 On 11 June 2003, the London-based Arabic newspaper Asharq Al-Awsat reported on a statement he had released through the al-Qoqaz News Agency.
 He encouraged the Iraqi insurgents to carry out suicide operations.
-He was quoted as saying; "According to [my] experience in the Caucasus, such operations will have an effect on American and British troops".
+He said, "According to [my] experience in the Caucasus, such operations will have an effect on American and British troops".

-On 19 November 2003, the Qatar-based Arabic television network Al-Jazeera broadcast a video statement in which al-Walid commented on suicide bombings by Chechen women; he claimed the attacks were motivated by fear of rape and brutality by Russian soldiers.
-A translation of this statement is available on BBC Monitoring; he was quoted as saying; "These women, particularly the wives of the Mujahideen who were martyred, are being threatened in their homes, their honour and everything are being threatened.
+On 19 November 2003, Al-Jazeera broadcast a video statement in which al-Walid commented on suicide bombings by Chechen women; he claimed the attacks were motivated by fear of rape and brutality by Russian soldiers: These women, particularly the wives of the Mujahideen who were martyred, are being threatened in their homes, their honour and everything are being threatened.
 They do not accept being humiliated and living under occupation.
-They say that they want to serve the cause of Almighty God and avenge the death of their husbands and persecuted people".
+They say that they want to serve the cause of Almighty God and avenge the death of their husbands and persecuted people.

 On 13 March 2004, one day before the Russian presidential election, al-Walid released another video statement broadcast by Al-Jazeera.
-He commented on the Russian strategy of dropping mines in the forested areas from which the Chechen insurgents are carrying out their guerrilla war against the Federal Armed Forces and their Chechen collaborators.
-He was quoted as saying the following;
+He commented on the Russian strategy of dropping mines in the forested areas from which the Chechen insurgents are carrying out their guerrilla war against the Russian army and their Chechen collaborators:

-"The enemies of God drop mines in the forests and God willing, we will return them to the Russians and they will find them on their land and in the midst of their families. (…) But perhaps we may wait a little to see the upcoming elections.
+The enemies of God drop mines in the forests and God willing, we will return them to the Russians and they will find them on their land and in the midst of their families. (…) But perhaps we may wait a little to see the upcoming elections.
 If they elect someone who declares war on Chechnya, then the Russians are declaring war against the Chechens and by God we will send them these [mines]...
-Not only these but also things that did not cross their minds. (…) We will return these to you [Russians]… You will, God willing, see hundreds of people crippled".
+Not only these but also things that did not cross their minds. (…) We will return these to you [Russians]… You will, God willing, see hundreds of people crippled.